goncalomb/scale2pos/README.md

 > You may use these models for your own projects!
 >
-> The "Pico Box" is just a plain box that fits the Raspberry Pi Pico perfectly, no screws, the RPi and the lid slide from the back, ideal when you don't need any IO, just a USB connection.
-The big box can also be used as a generic project box.
+> The "Pico Box" (also [published on printables](https://www.printables.com/model/1504252-pico-box)) is just a plain box that fits the Raspberry Pi Pico perfectly with no screws.
+The big box can used as a generic project box.
 >
 > The parametric FreeCAD project is also available ([models/scale2pos.FCStd](models/scale2pos.FCStd)).
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 >